thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 == Todo-list ==
-1. Add a widget feature to add directly your Amazon Widgets in any sidebar of your blog
+1. Blog sidebar Widgets
 1. Add support for all Amazon Partners programs
+1. Profile management
+1. Widgets management
+1. Amazon Associate browsing in the same window
 1. Support for these widgets:
+ * aStore
- * My favourites
+ * Banners
- * etc.
+ * Dynamic Links
 1. Makes you earning a lot of money thanks to this widget ;-)